“You knew what you were getting into”

 No one knows what they are getting into.
 No one can predict that.
-No one can be 100% ready for life brings.
+No one can be 100% ready for what this military life brings.

 Even if we did know what we signed up for, that doesn’t mean we can’t vent a little on our more challenging days, cry into our pillows when we just can’t take anymore, or simply ask for help because everything is just too overwhelming at times.

 Before you say, “You knew what you were getting into,” think about your own life and all the ways things turned out differently than you thought they would.